 Dry Air and Your Home

 Dry air can greatly diminish your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air might also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
 If you or your family members put up with allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
 Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity can also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
-Furthermore, extremely low humidity can decrease the efficiency of your home’s heating system.
+Furthermore, very low humidity can decrease the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
-Therefore, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.
+Thus, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.